Quick Answer

 What role does automation play in responding to demographic change?

 As the workforce shrinks due to aging populations, businesses increasingly turn to automation and robotics to maintain productivity.
 McKinsey Global Institute estimates that up to 30% of tasks across many occupations could be automated with currently available technology.
-This investment in labor-saving tools helps offset the output losses that result from having fewer working-age adults available.
+This investment in labor-saving tools helps offset the output losses that result from having fewer working-age adults available, though the transition also displaces some workers and can widen inequality if retraining programs are inadequate.

 How does demographic change affect wages and inflation?